Best Crypto Cards in Switzerland (2026)

 | Ticino | 0.30-0.50% | Italian-speaking, moderate |

 You must report crypto holdings at their December 31 market value on your cantonal tax return.
 The ESTV publishes official crypto valuations (Kursliste) for major tokens annually.
 For tokens not on the ESTV list, use the exchange rate on December 31 from a recognized exchange.
-This means your taxable wealth includes all crypto held in personal wallets, exchange accounts, and staked positions.
+Your taxable wealth therefore includes all crypto held in personal wallets, exchange accounts, and staked positions.

 Worked example: Crypto Valley resident (Zug)